-Doddington Moor is particularly rich in ancient sites, especially in the vicinity of the hill called Dod Law, and also near the waterfall called Roughting Linn to the North.
-Note though that there are other waterfalls in Northumberland that go by the name ‘Roughting Linn’.
+Doddington Moor is particularly rich in ancient sites, especially in the vicinity of the hill called Dod Law, and also near the waterfall called Roughting Linn to the north.
+Note that there are other waterfalls in Northumberland that go by the name ‘Roughting Linn’.

 Perhaps the most interesting of the ancient sites in the area – and there really are many – is the ‘Ringses Camp’ on the hills less than a mile to the east of the village of Doddington.

 The Ringses camp seems to be a focal point for the mysterious Cup and Ring Markings, which are in abundance hereabouts.
 The markings, which are found on rocks and stones, consist of dug out cup shapes and concentric rings.
 Northumberland seems to have the highest concentration of these in the country.
+Other notable sites for the markings include Lordenhaws hill fort near Rothbury.
 Their ancient purpose is unknown.

 Farms at Fenton in the hills near the northern edge of Milfield Plain were once famed as the home of agriculturalists Matthew and George Culley who were respectively born in 1730 and 1734.
 They were the sons of a farmer at Denton near Walworth in County Durham.
 The Culleys studied farming extensively and George travelled throughout England investigating breeds and farming techniques.